sabob/ratel/README.md

 ratel
 =====

-A Json RPC layer for Java
+A Json RPC library for Java